Can white noise help babies sleep?

 There aren't any definite time limits on how long you should use white noise to help your child sleep.
 Instead, when to stop using white noise for baby is a decision left up to caregivers, or in some cases, the child.

 When asked if white noise is good for babies, pediatric sleep experts often respond with a resounding yes!
 But exactly how does this work?
+Here are some ways:

-According to older research, life inside the uterus is quite loud, with noise levels being close to that of a lawnmower (about 90 decibels).
+According to older research [1] life inside the uterus is quite loud, with noise levels being close to that of a lawnmower (about 90 decibels).
 Perhaps this is why fussy babies respond to the more intense rumbling sounds, lower tones, and sounds associated with white noise.

 White noise mimics womb sounds, such as your heartbeat and digestive noises, and creates a soothing, comfortable, and familiar environment where babies feel protected and calm.
+These feelings of comfort and security may make it easier for little ones to fall asleep [2].

 When thinking about white noise, we generally think of unrecognizable sounds of static on a TV or radio.
 The sound of a lawnmower, car engine, vacuum, or hair dryer are also examples of white noise.